wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-troubleshoot-access-application.md

 1. The application running on the Azure virtual machine.
 2. The Azure virtual machine.
-3. Azure endpoints for the cloud service that contains the virtual machine (for virtual machines created in Service Management), inbound NAT rules (for virtual machines created in Resource Manager), and Network Security Groups.
+3. Azure endpoints for the cloud service that contains the virtual machine (for virtual machines created using the Service Management API), inbound NAT rules (for virtual machines created in Resource Manager), and Network Security Groups.
 4. Your Internet edge device.

 For client computers that are accessing the application over a site-to-site VPN or ExpressRoute connection, the main areas that can cause problems are the application and the Azure virtual machine.